Skip to main content

 About Mercado Central

 At £££ per head, this is a mid-to-upper spend for Cambridge, sitting below the ££££ territory of Midsummer House and Restaurant Twenty-Two, but priced to reflect something with genuine culinary ambition rather than a casual tapas drop-in.
-If you are deciding whether to book: yes, book it, particularly if northern Spanish cooking — the sort built around sourced produce and open-flame technique, is what you are after in this city.
+If you are deciding whether to book: yes, book it, particularly if northern Spanish cooking; the sort built around sourced produce and open-flame technique, is what you are after in this city.

 The Room and What to Expect

 The address is 24 Green St, close enough to Trinity College that you will pass it en route from the main tourist drag.
-The building is a townhouse, brightly decorated, and split across two floors.
-On the ground floor, the open-flame cooking station is the visual anchor of the room, watching fire-cooked dishes come together from your seat is part of the experience here, and it sets the tone for what arrives on the plate.
+The building is a townhouse, brightly decorated, split across two floors.
+On the ground floor, the open-flame cooking station is the visual anchor of the room, watching fire-cooked dishes come together from your seat is part of the experience here, it sets the tone for what arrives on the plate.
 If you want a quieter dinner with more distance from kitchen energy, request the upstairs dining room when you book.
 Both rooms work, but the choice changes the atmosphere considerably.

 The overall feel is warm and busy rather than hushed and formal.
 This is not a white-tablecloth destination in the Waterside Inn mould, nor is it trying to be.
 It positions itself closer to a well-resourced neighbourhood restaurant with serious cooking credentials, which is exactly the right call for Green St.

 Northern Spain drives the menu.
-Galicia and the Basque Country are the two primary reference points, which means the cooking leans toward produce-forward dishes, open-fire technique, and the kind of ingredient-led simplicity that falls apart without high-quality sourcing.
+Galicia and the Basque Country are the two primary reference points, which means the cooking leans toward produce-forward dishes, open-fire technique, the kind of ingredient-led simplicity that falls apart without high-quality sourcing.
 The Michelin Plate recognition in both 2024 and 2025 confirms that the kitchen is executing at a level that justifies the price, even if it has not yet crossed into starred territory.

-The presa Ibérica, marbled Iberian pork shoulder, is the standout protein on record, and it is the dish that leading illustrates what this kitchen does well: sourcing a cut that rewards high-heat cooking, then delivering on the technique.
+The presa Ibérica, marbled Iberian pork shoulder, is the standout protein on record, it is the dish that leading illustrates what this kitchen does well: sourcing a cut that rewards high-heat cooking, then delivering on the technique.
 If it is on the menu when you visit, order it.
 For dessert, the tarta de Santiago is the close.
-The almond cake is a Galician standard, and finishing with it is the right way to read the menu's regional logic.
+The almond cake is a Galician standard, finishing with it is the right way to read the menu's regional logic.

 On seasonality: northern Spanish cooking responds meaningfully to the calendar.
 Autumn and winter menus tend to favour richer preparations, game, aged pork cuts, heartier pulses, while spring and summer shift toward lighter produce and seafood, reflecting what Galicia's Atlantic coast does leading.
 If your visit falls in the warmer months, expect the menu to feel lighter and more vegetable- and fish-forward.
 A late-autumn visit is when dishes like the presa Ibérica are most at home on the plate.
 This is a restaurant worth timing if you have flexibility.